 She moved rather fluidly back against the bed.
 This was the manner of movement here, a sort of liquid-like slithering, not unakin to swimming through jelly.
 She continued to stare at it.
 It was affixed to the pulsating ceiling.
 She should have screamed, but it was pointless.
 And she’d seen worse, much worse in her time.
 The fly had ballooned in size, its eyes glowing orange, all its eyes on its enormous head, now around the size of a small bear.
 Its legs fidgeted and pranced, moving around the ceiling as though trying hard to get a grip on its fluctuating surface.
 No, she was wrong.
 Perhaps, she should scream.
-It was zeroing in her, undeniably positioning itself, wanting something.
+It was zeroing in on her, undeniably positioning itself, wanting something.

 She deliberately focused on the door, concentrating.
 Each place, each space, had its own rules.
 This place felt connected to it, to that thing.
-She didn’t want to call it a fly, because it wasn’t really.
+She didn’t want to call it a fly because it wasn’t really.
 That was only what it looked like in her world.

 With will and concentration, she pushed off from the headboard, springing across the room to the door.
 When her hands made contact, she found the fluctuating wood thick and slimy.
 Wielding a fist through its unstable surface, then punching through, she pushed herself through the newly created opening, tumbling with significant force.

 She took off down the curving hall.
 But the more she traveled, the more it curved and bent like a confusing sort of maze.
 She was stupid to have stopped here at this place, at the hotel, but she’d been so tired.
-This place was complicated, so many pockets, unseen pockets.
+This place was complicated, with so many pockets, unseen pockets.
 It would be easy to get lost.

 Directly behind her, she heard it scuttling, that horrible, incessant buzzing noise.
-She could feel how it wanted to rip her to pieces in that pincer-like mouth.
-And if it did, would she be dead, or just trapped somewhere unspeakable?
+She could feel it wanted to rip her to pieces in that pincer-like mouth.
+And if it did, would she be dead or just trapped somewhere unspeakable?
 Her calmness was deteriorating into panic.
 That could be deadly to her.
 She pushed forward, stumbling along the tight and uneven little walls of the hallway.
-They went on and on relentlessly, no place to break out of.
-And then she turned a sharp sudden bend, and there was something or rather someone standing there in front of her.
+They went on and on relentlessly, with no place to break out of.
+And then she turned a sharp, sudden bend, and there was something or rather someone standing there in front of her.
 Her vision was blurred here, but she clearly made out a form.

 Her heart clutched in fear.
 In all the years she’d been doing this, experiencing these bizarre phenomena, she’d been alone, solitary, except for the ambient creatures.
 There was no one else.
-But this form, person she suspected, reached out toward her, jarringly grabbing her arm in a painful grip.
+But this form, a person she suspected, reached out toward her, jarringly grabbing her arm in a painful grip.